nextflow-io/website/src/content/blog/2024/nf-test-in-nf-core.md

 ---

 <div class="alert alert-info">
-This post has been written by our valued community members.
-It’s important to note that the opinions shared here are solely those of the authors.
+This post has been written by our valued community members 🤝
 </div>

 # The ever-changing landscape of bioinformatics